Seahawks schedule analysis: What are the best matchups? Trap games? Final record? Our beat writers make their picks

 Must win

 Oct.
 7 vs. Los Angeles Rams.
-Seattle’s first four games are not easy, with three of them on the road against teams harboring legit playoff hopes in the Colts, Vikings and 49ers.
-Seattle could well be just 2-2 when it hosts the Rams on a Thursday night, a game that will be hyped because of what happened in the playoffs last year and Russell Wilson’s offseason of discontent.
-There will be a ton of pressure not just for Seattle to win this one but for the offense to look like it has the answers it did not in the wild card playoff loss. — Condotta
+The Seahawks’ first four games are not easy, with three of them on the road against teams harboring legit playoff hopes in the Colts, Vikings and 49ers.
+They could well be just 2-2 when they hosts the Rams on a Thursday night, a game that will be hyped because of what happened in the playoffs last year and Russell Wilson’s offseason of discontent.
+There will be a ton of pressure not just for the Seahawks to win but for the offense to look like it has the answers it did not in the wild-card playoff loss. — Condotta

 Dec.
 5 vs. San Francisco 49ers.
-We tend to forget it was just 15 months ago that the 49ers were in the Super Bowl, and this is still very much a loaded roster — if many of the Niners’ top players can return healthy in 2021.
+We tend to forget it was just 15 months ago that the 49ers were in the Super Bowl, and this is still a loaded roster — if many of the Niners’ top players can return healthy in 2021.
 In the toughest division in the NFL, the Seahawks can hope for a split of their six games against the Niners, Rams and Cardinals — anything beyond that is gravy.
 That makes those home matchups all the more significant. — Jude

 Grudge match